About O. M. Grey

 Well.
 Sort of…

-O. M. Grey was the pen name fantasy author Christine Rose used between the years 2010 and 2014, mostly in the Steampunk community.
+O. M. Grey was a pen name used between the years 2010 and 2014, mostly in the Steampunk community.
 Olivia was originally created as a marketing experiment early in 2010, which was a smashing success at first.
-Olivia’s original mysterious persona and dark erotic fantasy earned her a NY agent and a spot on Amazon’s Gothic Romance Bestseller list during the summer of 2010.
+Olivia’s original mysterious persona and dark erotic fantasy earned her a NY agent and a spot on Amazon’s Gothic Romance Bestseller list during the summer of 2010. .

 Then, tragedy struck and, as happens with life experiences, began to change Olivia.
 She became a prolific blogger and podcaster on relationship issues and alternative lifestyles in the wake of a sexual assault perpetrated by her best friend at the time (The Writer).
 It was to be the first of three such betrayals.
 After the second assault by a trusted colleague (referred to on the pages of this blog as The Steampunk Musician) about 7 months later, her writings, both fiction and nonfiction blogging, became increasingly darker.
 She began writing about abusive relationships and how to spot sexual predators.
 Although, she still didn’t recognize it fast enough, for in early 2012, her boyfriend at the time (The Auctioneer, aka The Austin Poly Rapist) raped her.
 Each of her communities turned their backs on her and embraced her assailants.
 The police, as in most cases of sexual violence, either didn’t believe her or minimized her assaults.